-Third party is a natural or legal person, public authority, agency or body other than the visitor, controller, processor and persons who, under the direct authority of the controller or processor, are authorised to process personal data.
+Third party is a natural or legal person, public authority, agency, or body other than the visitor, controller, processor, and persons who, under the direct authority of the controller or processor, are authorized to process personal data.

-Consent of the visitor is any freely given, specific, informed and unambiguous indication of the visitor’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+Consent of the visitor is any freely given, specific, informed, and unambiguous indication of the visitor’s wishes by which he or she, by a statement or by clear affirmative action, signifies agreement to the processing of personal data relating to him or her.

 2. Name and Address of the controller

 Controller for the purposes of the General Data Protection Regulation (GDPR), other data protection laws applicable in Member states of the European Union and other provisions related to data protection is:

 The visitor may, at any time, prevent the setting of cookies through our website by means of a corresponding setting of the Internet browser used and may thus permanently deny the setting of cookies.
 Furthermore, already set cookies may be deleted at any time via an Internet browser or other software programs.
 This is possible in all popular Internet browsers.
 If the visitor deactivates the setting of cookies in the Internet browser used, not all functions of our website may be entirely usable.

 The website of Croatia2go / PRO-AND d.o.o. collects a series of general data and information when a visitor or automated system calls up the website.
 This general data and information are stored in the server log files.
 Collected information may be (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system reaches our website (so-called referrers), (4) the sub-websites, (5) the date and time of access to the Internet site, (6) an Internet protocol address (IP address), (7) the Internet service provider of the accessing system, and (8) any other similar data and information that may be used in the event of attacks on our information technology systems.